Founders' Memorial MRT station added to Thomson-East Coast Line

 READ: SMRT wins tender to operate Thomson-East Coast Line

-The stations for the TEL’s fourth stage include Founders’ Memorial, Tanjong Rhu, Katong Park, Tanjong Katong, Marine Parade, Marine Terrace, Siglap and Bayshore.
+The remaining stations for the TEL’s fourth stage include Tanjong Rhu, Katong Park, Tanjong Katong, Marine Parade, Marine Terrace, Siglap and Bayshore.
 This stage is about 40 per cent complete and scheduled to open in 2023.

 The fifth and final stage, which encompasses Bedok South and Sungei Bedok stations, is about 25 per cent complete, and scheduled to open by 2024.